+'''

-abstract enum int short
+abstract enum

+int

+short

+boolean

+export

-boolean export interface static
+interface static

+bvte

+long

+extends

-byte extends long super
+super

+char

+final

+native

-char final native synchronized
+synchronized

+class

+float

+package

-class float package throws
+throws

+private

+transient

+const

-const goto private transient
+goto

+debugger

-debugger implements protected volatile
+implements protected volatile

+double

+import

-double import public
+public

+'''

 Functions

 Functions are objects in ECMAScript.
 Functions like any other objects can be stored in variables, objects and arrays, can be passed as arguments to other functions and can be returned by functions.
 Functions, like any other objects may have properties.
 Essential specific feature of functions is that they can be invoked.